jeromeboivin/EcoleDirecteMCPServer/README.md

 # EcoleDirecte MCP Server

-A Model Context Protocol (MCP) server that integrates with Claude Desktop to retrieve homework assignments and messages from the French educational platform EcoleDirecte (www.ecoledirecte.com).
+A Model Context Protocol (MCP) server that integrates with Claude Desktop and any other MCP-compatible application (such as [AnythingLLM](https://docs.anythingllm.com/mcp-compatibility/overview)) to retrieve homework assignments and messages from the French educational platform EcoleDirecte.

 ## Features